grafana/mimir/docs/sources/helm-charts/mimir-distributed/run-production-environment-with-helm/monitor-system-health.md

 The Helm chart does not collect Prometheus node_exporter metrics;
 metrics from node_exporter must all have an instance label on them that has the same value as the instance label on Mimir metrics.

-## Configure the Grafana Agent operator via the Helm chart

 You can configure your collection of metrics and logs by using the [Grafana Agent operator](/docs/agent/latest/operator/).